emathian/TumorSegmentationCFlowAD/README.md

 - Max anomaly scores: value of the highest anomaly score of the tile
 - Mean anomaly scores: average anomaly score of the tile

+An example of result exploration for the segmentation of HE/HES WSI is given in `ExploreResultsHETumorSeg.html`.

 **The distributions of these score are used to segment the WSI.**

 ## TO DO LIST